logzio/logz-docs/_source/logzio_collections/_log-sources/alcide.md

 In the field **Report**, select the **Details** option.
 Leave all other default configurations.

-Leave the default configurations.
-No sub-selections are required.

 ##### Configure an Alcide kAudit integration for audit activity

 Repeat the above steps, only this time select **Alert type** - **Audit Activity**.